 Many couples opt for a religious ceremony after the civil proceedings.
 During a traditional Orthodox wedding, various rituals symbolize the Holy Trinity.
 For example, the best man and maid of honor hold gold crowns over the couple's heads while the priest leads the couple around the altar 3 times.
 The priest then blesses the rings 3 times, and the couple takes 3 sips of wine from a shared goblet.
-For the duration of the ceremony, the bride and groom clasp right hands while holding lighted candles the US (2.5).
-Reasons cited for increased divorce rates include alcoholism, infidelity, domestic abuse, and financial issues.
+For the duration of the ceremony, the bride and groom clasp right hands while holding lighted candles in their left.